 - 1. A spouse, parent, or child of the deceased victim for trauma. - 2.
-The individual who assumes the financial obligation to pay for the funeral home/burial expense for trauma.
-(For crimes occurring on or after 12/12/09.) - 3.
+The individual who assumes the financial obligation to pay for the funeral home/burial expense for trauma. - 3.
 An eligible claimant who makes the funeral/burial arrangements and/or accompanies the body/remains to an alternate location for interment.